Secured-Finance/stablecoin-sdk/docs/sdk/lib-base.stabilitydeposit.apply.md

 [Decimal](./lib-base.decimal.md)

-The new deposited LUSD amount.
+The new deposited DebtToken amount.